derek-dchu/awesome-note/array.md

 For example, array = {4, 2, 4, 5, 2, 3, 1} and n = 5

-The above array has n + 2 = 7 elements with all elements occurring once except 2 and 4 which occur twice.
-So the output should be 4 2.
+The above array has n + 2 = 7 elements with all elements occurring once except 2 and 4 which occur twice, then output should be 4 2.

-Solution:
+##### Solution:
 1. Double Loop:O($$n^2$$), Space: O(1)
 2. Count Array: O(n), Space: O(n)
 3. Base on math: O(n), Space: O(1)